a. Everse: v.t. L. eversus, p.p. of evertere to turn out, overthrow; e out + vertere to turn. CF. Evert. To overthrow or subvert. [Obs.] – Glanvill

 b.
 E-Verse: n.
-Universe as seen by poet, raconteur, and blogger Ernest Hilbert
+Universe as seen by poet, essayist, and raconteur Ernest Hilbert

 c.
 E-Verse: n.
 Electronic verse, a term comprehending all digital means to store and transmit poetry, or verse, in addition to traditional paper media

-Producer and sidekick Paul Fleming prepares high quality radio and TV broadcasts for your delectation.
-He manages the very popular website, cleaning up most of Ernie’s “issues” and will occasionally deliver the odd blog post.
+Producer and sidekick Paul Fleming manages the website, cleaning up most of Ernie’s “issues.”

 E-Verse Radio, asking people since 1999:

 “Would it kill you to read a *&#%$@& book?”

 E-Verse Radio is a labor of love and as such should be used for educational / entertainment purposes only and its content should be considered under the Fair Use and Digital Millennium Copyright Act.
 If you feel your work to be inappropriately utilized, we will value and follow-up on your request for takedown.
 We ask that you do the same for us.
 For more information on “Fair Use” go to https://www.copyright.gov/fair-use/more-info.html

 Those wishing to republish works found on our website (E-Verse Radio) are welcome to do so as long as attribution is given.